Great Lakes - PGDM & PGPM Admissions 2026

 Don’t spend too long on the first read—skim and scan to locate key ideas.

-The subject of RC can be an international topic, which increases the level of difficulty; then the questions and options are always of a high level of difficulty.
-Then importance is given to logic, argument and analytical skills.
-It is very important to understand the logic and argument rather than the surface-level comprehension.
+The subject of RC can be an international topic, which increases the level of difficulty, resulting in questions and options that are always of a high level of difficulty.
+The RC section of the GMAT exam places importance on logic, argument and analytical skills.
+It is very important to understand the logic, argument rather than the surface level comprehension.

 It is very important to understand the requirements.
 Better to use strategies to have a quick understanding of things.